SidShivanandan/2025_Shivanandan/README.md

-.ijim FIJI macro analyses multiple .nd2 zstack images in an inDIr specified.
+.ijim FIJI macro analyses multiple .nd2 zstack images in an inDir specified.
 This saves out RAW zStackSum images, thresholded binary images and .zip with the ROIs from this image in an outDir specified.
 This also saves out an individual CSV from each image in the data directory specified